davesque/s/README.md

 # Lists available templates
 $ s -t

-# Edits the "python" template
+# Edits or creates and edits the "python" template
 $ s -t python

-# Echo the path of a script "foo" to stdout
+# Echoes the path of a script "foo" to stdout
 $ echo $(s foo)

-# Echo the path of a template "foo" to stdout
+# Echoes the path of a template "foo" to stdout
 $ echo $(s -t foo)

-# Rename a script "foo" to "bar"
+# Renames a script "foo" to "bar"
 $ mv $(s foo) $(s bar)  # or
 $ s -m foo bar

-# Rename a template "foo" to "bar"
+# Renames a template "foo" to "bar"
 $ mv $(s -t foo) $(s -t bar)
 ```